Author Compliance Tool

 Self-archived articles posted to repositories or websites are without warranty from Wiley of any kind, either express or implied, including, but not limited to, warranties of merchantability, fitness for a particular purpose, or non-infringement.
 To the fullest extent permitted by law Wiley disclaims all liability for any loss or damage arising out of, or in connection, with the use of or inability to use the content.

 Some funders, such as the National Institutes of Health (NIH) and UK Research and Innovation (UKRI) have specific requirements for depositing the accepted author manuscript in a repository after an embargo period.
-Separate agreements with these organizations exist and the details are set out on our Funder Agreements page.
+Check the details of their specific requirements on our Funder Agreements page.
 Authors funded by these organizations should follow the self-archiving terms of these separate agreements.